MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. Apply retention labels in SharePoint
 1. Apply retention labels in OneDrive

-## Task 1 – Create retention labels
+## Task 1 – Create retention labels with file plan

 In this task, you'll create retention labels for VAT returns and supporting documents, as well as for credit card receipts.
 These labels will be part of a comprehensive file plan to manage and secure these documents according to the company's compliance requirements.